Dan Moore (American football): Pittsburgh Steelers

-Moore was drafted by the Pittsburgh Steelers in the fourth round, 128th overall, of the 2021 NFL Draft.
+Moore was drafted by the Pittsburgh Steelers in the fourth round, 128th overall, of the 2021 NFL draft.
 On May 18, 2021, Moore signed his four-year rookie contract with Pittsburgh.
-He was named the Steelers starting left tackle to begin the 2021 season.
+Moore was the Steelers starting left tackle for 16 games during the 2021 season, only missing one game due to an ankle injury.
+Moore started all 17 games at left tackle in 2022, and was again the starting left tackle in 2023, only missing one game due to an knee injury.
+Moore finished the 2024 season with a league-high 12 sacks allowed.